aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 ## Lab scenario

 In this lab, you will work with model relationships specifically to address the need for role-playing dimensions.
-It will involve working with active and inactive relationships, and also Data Analysis Expressions (DAX) functions that modify relationship behavior.
+It will involve working with active and inactive relationships, and also Data Analysis Expressions (DAX) functions that modify relationship behaviour.

 ## Lab objectives